Border Affairs is sober, authentic and credible

 Central News Agency, New Delhi

-Border Affairs is Published, Printed and Edited by Pushp Saraf
+Border Affairs was Published, Printed and Edited by Pushp Saraf

 A top political and Parliamentary journalist of New Delhi who is also an acknowledged expert on Jammu and Kashmir, Ladakh and Rajasthan